nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 ```

 You can use your own process manager(systemd, [pm2](https://pm2.keymetrics.io/), [supervisor](https://github.com/petruisfan/node-supervisor), etc) to restart it when the process exits accidentally.

+## Other Configs

+- NGINX.
+It's recommended to use NGINX as reverse proxy for the RPC service.
+We should always enable `ssl` parameter
+to make the RPC service to be accessed by HTTPS for better security.
+- Firewall.
+The verifier machine should use strict firewall configuration which only allow specific IPs to connect.

 If you run into any problem, feel free to [open an issue](https://github.com/nervosnetwork/force-bridge/issues/new).